BUBLET/robot_yolo/README.md

 # robot_yolo

+This code uses the YOLOv3 object detection model to detect and classify living and non-living objects in a video

 ## Output:

 The code will print the x1, x2, and label for each living and non-living object detected.
 The x1 and x2 values are the coordinates of the top-left and bottom-right corners of the bounding box, respectively.
 The label is either 'living' or 'nonliving'.